OB42/RussianBlocker/README.md

     RussianBlocker.redirectToUkrainianAnthem(config/*optional*/)//redirect to a youtube video of the Ukrainian anthem

-    RussianBlocker.redirectToRussianGovernmentComplaints(config/*optional*/)//first open an alert()(you can customize message) then redirect the visitors to a complaint form on the russian governement website
+    RussianBlocker.redirectToRussianGovernmentComplaints(config/*optional*/)//first open an alert()(you can customize the message) then redirect the visitors to a complaint form on the russian governement website

     RussianBlocker.alert(config/*optional*/);//just open an alert() then let the visitors use the website